 Final Objective

-Objective 8: The final objective is to compare the results received from Objectives 1, 4 and 7 to assess which of these data structures is most suitable for the classification task (section 1.2.2).
+Objective 8: The final objective is to compare the results received from Objectives 1, 4 and 7 to assess which data structure is the most suitable for the classification task (section 1.2.2).

 Technical Specifications

-The models for this project have been built using the Python programming language and a range of Python-specific DL and ML libraires; Keras, TensorFlow, NumPy, Scikit Learn, Matplotlib and NetworkX.
-In addition to Python 3.10, these libraries must be installed on any device that this project is to be executed on.
+The models for this project have been built using the Python programming language and a range of Python-specific DL and ML libraries; Keras, TensorFlow, NumPy, Scikit Learn, Matplotlib and NetworkX.
+In addition to Python 3.10, these libraries must be installed on any device this project will be executed on.
 Keras, TensorFlow and Python 3.10 have been used for most of the implementation of this project.

 The Dense (section 3.3.2) and RNN (LSTM, GRU & SRNN) models (section 3.3.3) have been built using a combination of Keras and TensorFlow.
 The SGD, RF and SVM models (section 3.3.5) have all been built using built-in functions from the Scikit Learn library.
 The Gaussian Naïve Bayes Classifier has been built solely using Python 3.10, while the MLP model has been built using a combination of TensorFlow and Python 3.10.
-Matplotlib is used to display graphs where necessary, NumPy is used for minor conversions and classifications, and the NetworkX library is used to store graph data structures.
+Matplotlib displays graphs where necessary, NumPy is used for minor conversions and classifications, and the NetworkX library stores graph data structures.

 Dataset

 All the datasets used in this project have been collected from GitHub [18, 19].
 The dataset consists entirely of Python source code files.
-The dataset is split into two groups based on whichthe sorting algorithm they implement.
+The dataset is split into two groups based on which sorting algorithm they implement.
 These groups are Merge Sort and Quick Sort.

-The Merge Sort dataset is made up 84 different implementations of the Merge Sort algorithm.
+The Merge Sort dataset comprises 84 different implementations of the Merge Sort algorithm.
 The Quick Sort group contains 77 implementations of the Quick Sort algorithm.
-These groups of data are used for the training and testing of each model that is built as part of this project.
+These data groups are used for the training and testing of each model built as part of this project.

 Design

-In total, I have built 9 different types of models to be as thorough as possible in my research.
+In total, I have built nine different models to be as thorough as possible in my research.
 This project seeks to find the most suitable data structure for classifying source code based on the type of sorting algorithm implemented in the program.
 The models described below are all designed to work on binary classification problems, but they can be easily modified to become multiclass classification problems.

 Deep Learning Models